 Prof Michael Scott

-Senior Dean, Fellow, Member of Las Casas Institute
+Senior Dean, Research Fellow, Member of Las Casas Institute

 Professor Scott is Senior Dean, Fellow of Blackfriars Hall, College Adviser for postgraduate students, and a Member of Las Casas Institute.
 He also teaches Early Modern English Literature for Blackfriars Hall’s Visiting Students’ Programme.
 He is currently developing a Georgetown University sponsored project on The Future of the Humanities with the help of Las Casas Institute and University colleagues.